CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/23-index-optimization.md

    > **Note:** If you are not seeing an updated RU charge, you may need to wait a couple of minutes.

 1. Close **Visual Studio Code**.

+### Summary

+In this lab, you explored how to optimize the indexing policy of an Azure Cosmos DB for NoSQL container for write-heavy workloads, particularly with large JSON objects.
+The goal was to enhance performance by limiting the fields that are indexed, reducing the RU (Request Unit) charge during write operations.

 ### Review